fredebaene/bioit/readme.md

 - saccharides.

 Nucleic acids are polymers, and the monomers making up a nucleic acid are called nucleotides.
-Each of these nucleotides consists out of a phosphate group, a sugar molecule, and a nucleobase.
+Each of these nucleotides consists of a phosphate group, a sugar molecule, and a nucleobase.
 Based on their nucleotides and the sugar molecule, nucleic acids can be divided into different classes of nucleic acids, ie. deoxyribonucleic acid (DNA) and ribonucleic acid (RNA):